UniversaBlockchain/universa/README.md

 This is the Universa network codebase (Java core), containing the node, the console client (`uniclient`) and the associated subsystems.

-To learn more about Universa, you may want to read through Universa Knowledge Base at [kb.universa.io](https://kb.universa.io).
+The latest documentation on Universa is available in Universa Knowledge Base at [kb.universa.io](https://kb.universa.io).
+For a visual guide on the documentation topics, visit the Universa Development Map at [lnd.im/UniversaDevelopmentMap](https://lnd.im/UniversaDevelopmentMap).

 ## Build Dependencies